Beyond the Fluff

 Security Brutalism is a mindset.

-It's not a product.
-It's not a strategy.
-It is the unwavering acceptance of the arena as it is, not as we wish it to be.
-It's the brutal honesty to assess existing defenses – the aging firewalls, understaffed teams, and legacy systems held together with duct tape and prayers – and say, "This is what we have, and with this, we fight."
+It is the unwavering acceptance of the arena as it is.
+The aging firewalls.
+The understaffed teams.
+The legacy systems held together with duct tape and prayers.
+You look at all of it clearly, without flinching, and you say: this is what we have, and with this, we fight.